The-Rowett-Institute/RI-B5-04_Seafood_Database/README.md

 *Raw data*

 *Capture production*

 MMO_UKV_landingUKAbroad-200913.csv : A local copy of the capture production data (2009 and 2013)
 MMO_UKV_landingUKAbroad-201216.csv : A local copy of the capture production data (2012 and 2016)
 MMO_UKV_landingUKAbroad-201721.csv : A local copy of the capture production data (2017 and 2021)

 *Aquaculture production*

-CEFAS_UK_aquaculture-200920.csv : A local copy of the aqauculture data set
+CEFAS_UK_aquaculture-200920.csv : A local copy of the aqauculture data

 *Trade*

 HMRC_trade-2009.csv : A local copy of the trade data (2009)
 HMRC_trade-201011.csv : A local copy of the trade data (2010 and 2011)
 HMRC_trade-201213.csv : A local copy of the trade data (2012 and 2013)